willwybrow/counters-and-cards/rules.md

 **Ability** cards represent some supernatural power or combat feat known by your character.
 Once in-play, Ability cards may modify or grant some additional Actions your character can take.
 Ability cards may have finite permitted uses and, once expended, must be discarded.

 #### Class Cards (Red)
-**Class** cards are cards that are played straight from your hand.
-They are only in-play for as long as their effects are active.
+**Class** cards represent your character's unique class or racial meta-abilities.
+These cards are played straight from your hand and usually modify the state of the table rather than have direct effects on the in-game situation.
+Their stated effects happen immediately, and do not enter an in-play state.
 Once played, these cards are discarded.

 ### Card States
 A card is considered *active* if it is both in-play and not otherwise disabled.